Pichitchai6174/Ci4_docker_skeleton/README.md

-# Ci4_docker_skeleton
+# Ci4 Docker Skeleton Template

-A basic infrastructure for developing applications with CodeIgniter 4 integrated with Docker in a simple and flexible way.
+A ready-to-use **template repository** for developing applications with CodeIgniter 4, fully integrated with Docker for a simple and flexible workflow.
-This setup is designed for PHP developers who want to start projects quickly without wasting time managing environment configurations.

 ---

 ## Features

+- Template repository: Click "Use this template" on GitHub to start your own project instantly
-- Ready-to-use Docker environment with PHP 8.1 and Apache
+- Dockerized PHP 8.1 + Apache environment
-- Pre-installed necessary PHP extensions for CodeIgniter 4
+- Pre-installed PHP extensions for CodeIgniter 4
 - MySQL 8 database container with persistent volume
-- phpMyAdmin container for easy database management
+- phpMyAdmin for easy DB management
-- Composer installed and ready inside the container
+- Composer installed and auto-run inside the container
-- Apache configuration with mod_rewrite enabled for clean URLs
+- Apache mod_rewrite enabled for clean URLs
-- Volume mounting for live code editing without rebuilding containers
+- Volume mounting for live code editing
-- Environment variable support for easy configuration
+- Environment variable support via .env

 ---